 Waterton Planetarium

-Step into our indoor Dome Planetarium and discover the cosmos!
-This new experience will allow you to explore the night sky even when the weather doesn't cooperate.
+Step into our indoor Dome Planetarium to discover the cosmos and explore the night sky even when the weather doesn't cooperate.
 So sit back, relax, and enjoy 360° views of celestial environments, thanks to an impressive fisheye projector lens.
 You will be able to travel throughout the solar system and discover the universe, without ever leaving the dome planetarium, as you experience informative, enthralling presentations on stargazing, space exploration, natural history and light pollution.

 Please visit us near Cameron Falls in the Waterton townsite.
 Our inflatable dome planetarium is the newest attraction in Waterton Lakes National Park and the region's only Planetarium!